denten-books/plain-text/3-format.md

 intrinsic formula---poetics and hermeneutics---is perhaps most starkly visible in the intellectual legacy of Russian formalism in the first few decades of the 20th century.
-The influential series of "OPOYAZ" publications, appearing between 1916 and 1920, gave voice to a unified program to a group of literary scholars that included Viktor Shklovsky, Osip Brik, Lev Yakubinsky, Boris Eichenbaum, and Roman Jakobson, among others.
+The influential series of "OPOYAZ" publications, appearing between 1916 and 1920, gave voice to a collective of literary scholars that included Viktor Shklovsky, Osip Brik, Lev Yakubinsky, Boris Eichenbaum, and Roman Jakobson, among others.
 Collectively, the volumes strike out in two distinct, but complementary directions.

 Several essays by Brik, Shklovsky, Yakubinski, and others contrapose "sound" [*zvuk*] to "symbol" [*obraz*].
 Brik writes: "I believe that elements of